Alex Ferguson: 1995–98

 Ferguson was heavily criticised in the summer of 1995 when three of United's star players were allowed to leave and replacements were not bought.
-First Paul Ince moved to Internazionale of Italy for £7.5 million, long-serving striker Mark Hughes was sold to Chelsea in a £1.5 million deal, and Andrei Kanchelskis was sold to Everton.
-Ferguson felt that United had a number of young players who were ready to play in the first team.
+First Paul Ince moved to Inter Milan for £7.5 million, long-serving striker Mark Hughes was sold to Chelsea in a £1.5 million deal, and Andrei Kanchelskis was sold to Everton.
+He had made up his mind to sell Ince after a 2–0 defeat to Liverpool at Anfield in March 1995 when Ince failed to stick to instructions by making an attacking run, vacating space in behind which was exploited by Liverpool's talisman Steve McManaman that led to the opening Liverpool goal.
+Believing Ince had an inflated sense of self-importance (he famously labelled Ince a "fucking big-time Charlie" for his Anfield display), three years later Ferguson would comment: "We lost the league at Anfield by not listening to instructions about McManaman."

+In allowing established stars to leave Ferguson felt that United had a number of young players who were ready to play in the first team.
 The youngsters, who would be known as "Fergie's Fledglings", included Gary Neville, Phil Neville, David Beckham, Paul Scholes and Nicky Butt, who would all go on to be important members of the team.
-And so the 1995–96 season began without a major signing, at a time when the likes of Arsenal, Liverpool and Newcastle were making the headlines with big-money signings.
+And so the 1995–96 season began without a major signing for Manchester United, during a summer when Arsenal followed by Liverpool were breaking the British transfer record.

 A youthful United team lost 3–1 in their opening league game of the 1995–96 season, against Aston Villa.
 On Match of the Day, pundit Alan Hansen criticised their performance, ending his analysis with the words, "You can't win anything with kids."
-United won their next five matches and were boosted by the return of Cantona, who made his comeback against Liverpool in October 1995.
+United won their next five matches and were boosted by the return of Cantona, who made his comeback against Liverpool in a 2–2 draw at Old Trafford in October 1995.
 For much of the season, the team trailed league leaders Newcastle and found themselves ten points behind by Christmas; this later was narrowed to seven points after defeating them on 27 December 1995.
 The gap increased to 12 points, but a series of wins, coupled with Newcastle dropping points, meant by late March, United moved to the top of the table.
 In a televised outburst after his team's win against Leeds, Newcastle manager Kevin Keegan responded angrily to Ferguson's comments: "We're still fighting for this title, and he's got to go to Middlesbrough...
 I would love it if we beat them, love it."
-A win against Middlesbrough on the final day sealed the title for United and the team beat Liverpool by a goal to nil to win the 1996 FA Cup Final; this was their second double in three years.
+A win against Middlesbrough on the final day sealed the title for United and the team beat Liverpool by a goal to nil to win the 1996 FA Cup final; this was their second double in three years.
 A week after the cup final, Ferguson agreed a four-year contract to remain at United.